 Zhejiang Yuhui entered into short-term loans with domestic banks, some of which are guaranteed by Mr. Xianshou Li, our director and chief executive officer, or jointly with his wife, Ms. Xiahe Lian.
-As of September 30, 2007, we had an aggregate of \$30.4 million of outstanding short-term borrowings that were guaranteed, directly or indirectly, by Mr. Xianshou Li and Ms. Xiahe Lian as follows:
+As of September 30, 2007, we had an aggregate of \$31.1 million of outstanding borrowings were guaranteed, directly or indirectly, by related parties as follows: